ashrafkvt/Polls-Django-REST/README.md

 # Polls-Django-REST
-This is a Django Rest Framework app that provides an API for creating and managing polls.
+This is a Django Rest Framework app that provides APIs for creating and managing polls.